regdocs/TurboZAS/README.md

 - [Kunal Samanta](https://instagram.com/kun_sam02)

 # Run
 The 16-bit executable depends on DOSBox to run on modern 64 bit systems (variable OS) and requires to be installed first.
-The next step involves cloning this repository, mounting the `bin` directory as legacy drive `C` on DOSBox terminal, switching prompt to `C:\>` and running `ZAS.EXE`.
+The next step involves cloning this repository, mounting the root of this repository as legacy drive `C` on DOSBox terminal, switching prompt to `C:\>` and running `ZAS.EXE`.
 I've cut down the complexity and prepared the executable binary before hand to avoid rebuilding the code using the TC compiler.

 ### Windows:
   1. Install DOSBox 0.74 from [dosbox.com](https://www.dosbox.com/download.php?main=1).